The Flatshare (TV series): Production

 It was revealed in January 2020 that 42 had picked up the rights to adapt Beth O'Leary's novel.
 The adaptation was at the time in development with the BBC.
 In January 2022, Paramount+ officially commissioned the six-part series, marking the platform's first British comedy.
 The writing room includes executive producer Rose Lewenstein as lead writer as well as Sarah Simmonds, Ryan Calais Cameron, and Alex Straker.
 Peter Cattaneo and Chloë Wicks directed the first and second blocks respectively.
 Executive producers include Miriam Brent, Rory Aitken and Eleanor Moran of 42 with Rhonda Smith producing.

 In February 2022, it was announced Jessica Brown Findlay and Anthony Welsh would star as the leads Tiffy and Leon.
 Also joining the cast were Bart Edwards, Shaq B. Grant, Shaniqua Okwok, and Jonah Hauer-King.

 Principal photography wrapped in late-May 2022.
 Filming took place in Bristol, Brighton and London.

 Release

 The Flatshare premiered in the UK, Australia and Canada on Paramount+ on 1 December 2022.
-It is scheduled to launch in the US and other international markets in mid-2023.
+It launched on the American channel Freevee in 2023.